 Unless you have a chronic condition that impairs iron absorption, iron supplements are not meant to be taken indefinitely, so follow your health-care provider’s instructions as to how long to take your supplement.
 If you are anemic, for example, you may need to take an iron supplement for up to six months until the anemia resolves.

 Iron supplements may interact or interfere with the absorption and action of some medicines.
 In addition, taking iron can worsen other medical conditions, such as kidney disease, heart disease, asthma, intestinal disorders, and stomach ulcers.
 Once again, it’s important to discuss taking iron supplements with your health-care provider, especially if you have any health concerns.

 Certain foods (dairy foods, eggs, spinach, whole-grain foods, tea and coffee) decrease iron absorption when taken with an iron supplement.
 Take your iron one hour before or two hours after eating these foods.
 Don’t take your iron with calcium supplements and antacids.
 (Remember, to increase iron absorption from food and supplements, eat a food high in vitamin C with your meal, such as an orange, tomato, strawberries, or green pepper.)

 Store iron supplements away from heat and light, and discard any expired supplements.
 Always keep iron out of the reach of children, because an iron overdose can be fatal.

-If you take a multivitamin supplement or a heavily fortified cereal (such as Product 19 or Total), be sure to check the label for the amount of iron it contains.
+If you take a multivitamin supplement or a heavily fortified cereal (such as Total), be sure to check the label for the amount of iron it contains.
 A multivitamin supplement that contains 18 mg of iron (or a cereal that contains 100 percent of the daily value for iron, which is also 18 mg), for example, is fine for most women under 50.
 However, this is too much iron for men and postmenopausal women, who should choose a supplement with no more than 8 or 9 mg of iron.
 In fact, men, postmenopausal women, and anyone who is at risk for iron overload can switch to a multivitamin that contains no iron, such as One-A-Day Men’s High Potency Multivitamin/Multimineral Supplement.